s00d/php-rocksdb-rc/README.md

 ## Important Note

-Before creating a new instance of any class (e.g., `RocksDB`, `RocksDBIterator`, `RocksDBBackup`, `RocksDBWriteBatch`, `RocksDBSnapshot`, `RocksDBTransaction`), ensure to destroy the previous instance to free up the database connection.
+Before creating a new instance of any class (e.g., `RocksDB`, `RocksDBBackup`, `RocksDBWriteBatch`, `RocksDBTransaction`), ensure to destroy the previous instance to free up the database connection.

 ```php
 <?php